grinnellm/SpawnIndex/.github/ISSUE_TEMPLATE/bug_report.md

 **Additional context**

-Add any other context about the problem.
+Add any other context about the issue.